 How to Restart Server from Command Prompt

-1. Access Command Prompt: Open the Command Prompt as an administrator by searching for "Command Prompt," right-clicking, and selecting "Run as administrator."
+1. Access Command Prompt: Open the Command Prompt with administrative privileges by searching for "Command Prompt"," right-clicking, and selecting "Run as administrator."

 2. Execute Restart Command: In the Command Prompt window, type the following command and press Enter: